Locally normal subgroups of totally disconnected groups. Part II: Compactly generated simple groups: Properties of the structure lattice

-\begin{proof}[Proof of Theorem~\ref{thm:noqz}] That $\QZ(G)=1$ has already been proved in Corollary~\ref{cor:TrivialQC:2}.
+\begin{proof}[Proof of Theorem~\ref{thm:noqz}] That $\QZ(G)=\triv$ has already been proved in Proposition~\ref{prop:TrivialQC:2}.
 Let now $K$ be a non-trivial abelian locally normal subgroup.
-Then $K$ is infinite since $\QZ(G)=1$.
-By Proposition~\ref{boxcor}, the group $G$ has a commensurated locally normal subgroup $L$ of the form $L = \prod_{i=1}^n L_i$, where the $L_i$ are locally normal, abelian (in fact they are each conjugate to an open subgroup of $K$), and they normalise each other.
-By Fitting's theorem, it follows that $L$ is nilpotent.
-In particular $\Z(L) > 1$.
-On the other hand $L$ is an infinite, commensurated, locally normal subgroup of $G$, and thus has a trivial quasi-centraliser by Corollary~\ref{cor:TrivialQC:2}.
+Then $\overline{K}$ is also an abelian locally normal subgroup, so we may assume that $K$ is closed.
+Moreover, $K$ is non-discrete since $\QZ(G)=\triv$, so by intersecting $K$ with a compact open subgroup, we may assume that $K$ is compact.
+By Theorem~\ref{boxcor}, the group $G$ has a commensurated compact locally normal subgroup $L$ of the form $L = \prod_{i=1}^n L_i$, where the $L_i$ are locally normal, abelian (in fact they are each conjugate to an open subgroup of $K$), and normal in $L$.
+By Fitting's theorem, it follows that $L$ is nilpotent; in particular $\Z(L) > 1$.
+On the other hand $L$ is an infinite, compact, commensurated, locally normal subgroup of $G$, and thus has a trivial quasi-centraliser by Proposition~\ref{prop:TrivialQC:2}.
 This is a contradiction. \end{proof}

-We can prove a similar result to Theorem~\ref{thm:noqz} for topologically characteristically simple \tdlc groups.
-Recall that a subgroup of a locally compact group is called \textbf{locally elliptic} if it is the directed union of its compact subgroups.
+We have now proved Theorem~\ref{thmintro:QZ}; we can now also deduce Theorem~\ref{thmintro:algebraicLN} from Theorem~\ref{localprimetopsimp}, since the only missing ingredient was the fact that all groups in $\sclass$ are locally C-stable.